DavidWells/analytics/packages/analytics-plugin-simple-analytics/README.md

 ```

-After initializing `analytics` with the `exports` plugin, data will be sent into Simple Analytics whenever or [analytics.track](https://getanalytics.io/api/#analyticstrack) are called.
+After initializing `analytics` with the `simpleAnalyticsPlugin` plugin, data will be sent into Simple Analytics whenever or [analytics.track](https://getanalytics.io/api/#analyticstrack) are called.

 See [additional implementation examples](#additional-examples) for more details on using in your project.